 We want to make the event as accessible as possible.
 Here is where we've got to with this so far.

-If you know you'll be coming with children who would like to make use of the kids' space, please let us know so we have an idea of numbers :-)
+We will provide childcare by a professional childminder assisted by volunteers for those needing it on the day.
+We have not decided in what space this will be located yet, so please check back closer to the date.
+If you know you'll be coming with children who would like to make use of the kids' space, please let us know, so we have an idea of ages and numbers :-)

-We have been trying to find a way to provide live sign language translations for the online workshops and discussions.
-So far this is proving to be beyond our means as we will have two streams running with over 18 hours worth of content.
+We have been trying to find a way to provide live sign language translations for the workshops and discussions we will be running.
+So far this is proving to be beyond our financial means.
+We are putting up this event on an extremely low budget and, while we are currently reaching out to people who could potentially help with providing BSL translations, there is a chance this will not be succesful.
+We are hoping that this sutuation changes by next year, and as such we placed BSL on top of pur priority list when we get any funding.
 If anybody can help with this, or knows anybody who could help with providing signing for any of these online sessions, please get in touch!

 If there is anything else you would like to see which would make these events more accessible and inclusive, please get in touch!
 We have been listening to people who are disabled in the planning so far, and are keen to hear from others.
 The revolution must be accessible!